WildMeOrg/lca/README.rst

   }

-- `clustering.json`: The resulting clustering, represented as a mapping from cluster ID to a list (or set) of annotation/node IDs.
+- `clustering.json`: The changes to the clustering the method started with, represented as a mapping from cluster ID to a list (or set) of annotation/node IDs.

 Task list